sciZer0/7/v/README.md

 * over **1 billion people** EQUALLY owning the blockchain's native token
 * the best Gini coefficient in the industry.

-Furthermore, the native token of the U blockchain has governance power, and owners of the token can vote with it on all important proposals — specifically, 4 types of proposals.
+Furthermore, the native token of the U blockchain has governance power, and owners of the token can vote with it on all important proposals — specifically, on 4 types of proposals.

 ***For reference***